Neurocrine Biosciences Inc at Barclays Global Healthcare Confere

 Carter Lewis Gould - Barclays Bank PLC, Research Division - Senior Analyst

-All right.
-Good afternoon, and welcome to the Barclays Global Healthcare Conference.
-My name is Carter Gould, Senior biopharma analyst here at Barclays.
-Pleased to welcome Neurocrine Biosciences to the stage.
+Good morning, and welcome to Day 2 of the Barclays Global Healthcare Conference.
+My name is Carter Gould, senior biopharma analyst here at Barclays.

-We have Kevin Gorman, CEO; Matt Abernethy, CFO.
-Kevin, Matt, thanks very much for joining us here today.
-Really glad we could meet in person finally after a long period.
-We are overweight, Neurocrine, and very glad to have you guys today.
+I am pleased to welcome Neurocrine Biosciences, just recently celebrating your 30th Anniversary.
+Joining us on stage, Kevin Gorman, CEO; and CFO, Matt Abernethy.

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director

-Thank you very much, Carter, and thanks to Barclays for the invitation here.
-Really looking forward to -- good to see a lot of familiar faces.
-Before you start grilling me, I just wanted to say that we are going to be making forward-looking statements.
-So I would encourage you to look at our recent SEC filings.
+I will make -- I'll keep them brief.
+And I want to thank Barclays, I want to thank you, Carter, for the invitation here.
+We always love coming to this conference in Miami.
+I would also say that we are going to be making forward-looking statements.
+So I would -- you to our more recent SEC filings.

+So as Carter said, Neurocrine just recently celebrated its 30th Anniversary.
+We are a (inaudible) world neuroscience company.
+What does neuroscience mean to us?
+That means neurology, neuropsychiatry and neuroendocrinology and hopefully, someday, neuroi

 Neurocrine Biosciences Inc at Barclays Global Healthcare Conference Transcript